￼International Cities of Advanced Sound is a global network of independent non-profit

 All members of ICAS have spent years crafting unique festivals and events, each with its own identity grounded in strong local connections and context.
 ICAS and its members uphold the cultural value of music and sound creation in both an absolute sense, and in the multifarious forms that meld music and sound with other cultural practices.

-Unlike the mainstream music business, ICAS members adopt an alternative set of criteria to measure the success of their endeavors, which favors quality, critical reflection, innovation and exchange over profit.
+Unlike the standards of the entertainment industry, ICAS members adopt an alternative set of criteria rooted in arts & culture to measure the success of their endeavors, which favors quality, critical reflection, innovation and exchange over profit.

-ICAS members understand their curatorial and organizational activities as a creative force that, engaged in a constant dialogue with artists, producers, critics and audience, constructively contributes to the development of artistically independent music and sound creation.
+ICAS members understand their curatorial and organizational activities as a creative force that engage in a constant dialogue with artists, producers, critics, audience and other cultural practices – constructively contributing to the development of artistically independent music and sound creation.

-Using a palette of transdisciplinary approaches, ICAS member organizations actively engage in building bridges between art disciplines, cultural fields, scenes and genres with a special eye on fostering exchange between academic musical traditions, experimental music and pop (sub) cultures and between the arts and technology.
+Using a palette of transdisciplinary approaches, ICAS organizations actively engage in building bridges between art disciplines, cultural fields, scenes and genres with a special eye on fostering exchange between geographical regions through the exchange of academic musical traditions, experimental music and pop (sub) cultures, and between the arts and technology.

 ICAS is about consciously linking these structures and places to build a positive form of globalization that accords local contexts and emerging talent greater value within an international framework.

 It seeks to realize the value of shared experience and knowledge, to develop collectively.
-It is based on the belief that this will result in even stronger sustainable structures for its respective members, ensuring their activities can continue to evolve.
+It is based on the belief that this will result in even stronger sustainable structures for its respective members, and for future members, ensuring their activities can continue to evolve.